PTegmark/Scratch-GANPaint/README.md

 ## The current state of the GAN Paint block
-The goal of my project was to make a Scratch block that would let you use the GAN Paint editor inside of Scratch, and then save the image that you create as either a sprite costume or as a background to the Stage.
+The goal of my project was to make a Scratch block that would let you use the GAN Paint editor inside of Scratch, and then save the image that you created either as a sprite costume or as a background to the Stage.

 [Repository Links]

-During my time working on the project, I created a new extension called GAN Paint, with 1 block.
+During my time working on the project, I created a new Scratch extension called GAN Paint, which has only 1 block.
 This block says "save [EDITOR] as a costume" where [EDITOR] is a clickable dropdown that contains the GAN Paint editor.
+Here's a picture of the block with the dropdown opened:

 [Image of GAN Paint block and dropdown]

-The block's opcode (what happens when the block gets activated) currently does nothing.
-Once operational, however, the block's opcode should save the GAN Paint editor's main image either as a backdrop of the Stage, or as a costume of the sprite that owns the block.
+The block's opcode (the opcode is the function runs when the block gets activated) currently does nothing besides print some stuff to the console (this is not important, and you can remove my "console.log" statement with no repercussions).
+Once completed, however, the block's opcode is supposed to save the GAN Paint editor's main image either as a backdrop of the Stage, or as a costume of the sprite that owns the block.

 What The Block Currently Does:

-* Displays a dropdown GUI for the GAN Paint editor.
+* It displays a dropdown GUI for the GAN Paint editor.
 This dropdown field is of the type "ganpaint", a new field type that I created for this project.
 * The dropdown GUI has: 11 buttons with text on its left hand side (I will inventively refer to these buttons as "text buttons"), the main image that is being edited in the middle, and 16 buttons on the right hand side for selecting which starting church image to use (I will creatively refer to these buttons as "church selection buttons").
 * The first 7 of the text buttons (labeled "tree" through "dome") are used to select which brush you are using.
 They act as a set of radio buttons (so that only 1 of the 7 can be selected at any given time).
 A string called "brushState" records which of the 7 brush buttons is currently selected (see scratch-blocks/core/field_ganpaint.js).
 * The 8th and 9th text buttons (labeled "draw" and "remove", respectively) are for the user to select whether they are adding or removing a given feature from the main image.
 These two buttons act like radio buttons (so that only one of two can be selected at any given time).
 A string called "drawingState" records which of these two buttons is currently selected (see scratch-blocks/core/field_ganpaint.js).